 The Homitt is a decently portable cooler, though perhaps not the most comfortable to carry around.
 Though it's not as small as the Yeti Hopper Flip, the Homitt isn't nearly as large as the massive, 48-can Engel HD30.
 The Homitt has an adjustable shoulder strap with a pad for carrying this cooler to your ideal spot.
 It also has two long side handles, if the contents are not so heavy and you'd rather carry it with a single hand.
 On the flip side, if you've jammed this thing full to the brim with 40 beers, you can also enlist a friend to grab one of the two end straps, and carry it between the two of you.

-As a rigid shape, the Homitt is less comfortable to carry as a messenger bag than something more forgiving like the Yeti Hopper Two 30 or the backpack cooler, Ice Mule Pro.
+As a rigid shape, the Homitt is less comfortable to carry as a messenger bag than a backpack cooler like our Top Pick for Long Distance Carrying, the IceMule Pro.
 Its shoulder pad is also perhaps not as cushioned as you might wish, "forcing" you to eat some of those snacks before you reach your destination to lighten your load.
 As with any bag you carry, the more you put in it, the less comfortable it will be to take on long distances.
-But if you're searching for that car camping cooler, then portability probably isn't your primary concern!
+But if you're searching for that road trip cooler, then portability probably isn't your primary concern!

-We were blown away by the insulating power and price of this superb soft cooler.
-The 30 is one of the best insulators we tested, for a fraction of the price.
-Though it's not overly comfortable to cart on long-distance journeys, this cooler would make a great addition to a weekend camping trip, cross-country road trip, or even just a long hot day at the beach with the kids.
+We are blown away by the insulating power and price of this superb soft cooler.
+The Hommit is one of the best insulators we tested, for a fraction of the price.
+Though it's not overly comfortable to tote on long-distance journeys, this cooler would make a great addition to a weekend camping trip, cross-country road trip, or even just a long hot day at the beach with the kids.
 If you're after incredible insulating power, a design that will last through years of adventures, and a price tag that won't make you feel like you need to pick up another job, the Homitt is sure to please.

 You know you want a soft cooler that can stand up to all the awesome things you want to do with it, but do you want to spend hundreds of dollars on it?
 With the Homitt, you can have your cake and eat it too.
 Retailing for $110, outcompeting the Yeti models we tested, and tying for an overall score with the Yeti Hopper Flip 12, the Homitt makes a compelling case for becoming part of your future adventures.
-Not only is it just over a third the cost of more expensive models like the Yeti Hopper Flip 12 and performs better than those models, it also has a larger capacity.
+Not only is it just over a third the cost of more expensive models like the Yeti Hopper Flip 12 and performs better than those models, but it also has a larger capacity.
 Yeti no longer dominates the adventure cooler scene, and we're glad to see some excellent and affordable models like the Homitt out there.

-The Homitt 30 Can is an excellent soft cooler with an incredible value.
+The Homitt 30 Can is an excellent soft cooler with incredible value.
 It has one of the highest insulation values of all the coolers we tested, tying with our Editors' Choice award winner, the Engel HD30.
 This little cooler maintains a relatively high level of durability, is fairly easy to use and carry from A to B, and has a price tag that won't put you out hundreds of dollars.
 With all this to love, we think the Homitt is an excellent buy - in fact, we think it's a Best Buy, and have awarded it such.